IACR/conference-template/installation.md

 Make sure that times are in UTC.
 You can use this converter: [http://www.thetimezoneconverter.com/].

 When changing the dates for countdown timers, don't forget to also change the dates in index.html and/or callforpapers.html.
 They are in ``<p class="dateTitle">`` tags.

+___

+### Editing HTML files and other page content
+While we have tried our best to remove all conference-specific references from the HTML and have these imported from JSON, we *strongly* recommend proofreading the HTML to make sure all content relates to your specific conference.
+This is particularly true of the program page, though that is by no means the only one you may need to edit.